 Our vision at Career Gappers is to build a world where everyone is empowered to take time out of work to travel at any stage of their career.

 We have written extensively about our own career gap experience, and compiled a series of resources to help you do the same.
+Get started with our complete guide to taking a career break.
 You may find the following articles useful:

 - Seven ways travelling will make you better at your job